-How to Help Kids Read in Only 4 Weeks in Just 15 Mins a Day
+How to Help Kids Read in Only 4 Weeks and Just 15 Mins a Day

 If you have a preschool or younger child who is struggling with reading this is a great way to help them with an easy to grasp, positive based reading program.
 One of my clients Learning Dynamics educated me on just how to help kids read – fast.
 Here’s what I learned about the program.